 The Commodore was himself awarded a medal, a Special Service Decoration (S.S.D.), personally presented to him by Admiral Jellicoe, head of the Royal Navy.
 The award was specifically for Jarvis' contributions in the all-important Atlantic Q-boat patrol.
-Q-boats were decoy vessels, sometimes known as 'mystery ships'; they were heavily armed merchant ships, brandishing concealed weapons.
-They were employed to lure submarines into making surface attacks, thereby giving the Q-boats opportunity to fire and sink the unsuspecting subs.
-Jarvis was one of only two Canadians presented with an S.S.D., the other being Sir John Eaton.
+Q-boats (better known as Q-ships) were decoy vessels, sometimes known as 'mystery ships'; they were heavily armed merchant ships, brandishing concealed weapons.
+These ships were employed to lure German U-boats into making surface attacks, thereby giving the Q-boats opportunity to fire and sink the unsuspecting submarines.
+Jarvis was one of only two Canadians presented with an S.S.D. in WWI, the other being Sir John Eaton.

 * * * * *